 Approved homeowners repay an affordable, 30-year mortgage.
 Habitat Buffalo considers applicants’ credit, debt-to-income ratio, and financial history.

 “Sweat equity” is a term used to describe work completed by homebuyers towards the purchase of their home.
-Once approved, homebuyers are required to complete 500 hours of “sweat equity”.
+Once approved, homebuyers are required to complete at least 400 hours of “sweat equity”.
 At least 150 hours must be completed prior to selecting a home.
 “Sweat equity” may include time spent on a construction site, shifts worked a one of Habitat Buffalo’s ReStore locations, and participation in the required budgeting and homeownership classes each homebuyer must complete.

 Habitat Buffalo builds and rehabs homes primarily in the City of Buffalo.
 Once a family completes 150 of the required 500 “sweat equity” hours, they will be offered a home from the current inventory of houses available.
 A family may refuse a home once without penalty, but repeated refusals may result in long wait times and/or movement to a waitlist.